chbrown/pybtex/docs/rst/features.rst

 BibTeX
 ------

-BibTeX format is very simple and easy to learn.
+BibTeX format is quite simple.
 Those who have used BibTeX should be already familiar with it.
-The others will probably catch the idea from the following example:
+The others will probably catch the idea from the following
+example:

 .. sourcecode:: bibtex